NoahEJ/future-weather-twitter-bot/README.md

 ## TL;DR

-This script is scheduled to run every day and posts the expected weather for Toronto for a date *one year in the future* to Twitter.
+Every day, this script tweets the expected weather for Toronto for a date that's exactly *one year* in the future.
 Check it out in action [@futureweatherTO](https://twitter.com/futureweatherTO)!

 ## How It Works